MSc. in Building Technology: A step towards becoming a Sustainable Designer

 Aashish Sadaphal (BouT PR and Media committee member 2023–24)

-The Building Technology track encompasses a broad spectrum of engineering and architectural design skills that lead to one of the future’s dominant professions: the sustainable designer.
-This specialized program is designed to cultivate expertise in the development of innovative, sustainable building components and integrating it into the built environment.
+The Building Technology track comprises a comprehensive array of engineering and architectural design competencies that lead to one of the future’s dominant professions: the sustainable designer.
+This specialized program is designed to cultivate expertise in the development of innovative, sustainable building components and their seamless integration within the built environment.

-In the subsequent semester (MSc 2), students leverage their experiences and exposure from the different aspects of building technology help them to narrow down their specific interests in MSc 2.
+In the subsequent semester (MSc 2), students leverage their experiences and exposure to building technology to hone their specific interests.
 In the first quarter of this semester, students have the opportunity to select from a range of technical electives offered by the building technology track.
-These electives encompass subjects such as Bridge Design, Zero-energy design, Climate design, Facade design, Design informatics and 1:1 interactive architectural prototype.
-These courses set the foundation for application of concepts on the spatial level.
-However, to understand the nuances of integrated design, the students also follow studios such as EXTREME technology or MEGA in the second quarter, to utilise the skills honed from the elective courses.
+These electives encompass subjects such as Bridge Design, Zero-energy design, Climate design, Facade design, Design informatics, and 1:1 interactive architectural prototypes, thereby laying the groundwork for the application of concepts at the spatial level.
+To comprehend the intricacies of integrated design, students also participate in studios such as EXTREME technology or MEGA during the second quarter, where they apply the skills acquired from the elective courses.
 EXTREME technology Studio focuses on construction in extreme conditions, whether related to climate, location, or function.
 In contrast, the MEGA design studio addresses the challenges posed by large-scale, multifunctional buildings, entailing complex design and engineering considerations.

-From the second quarter of MSc 3 till the end of MSc 4, the students are devoted to the Building Technology Graduation Studio within the building technology track.
-The studio offers a wide range of topics within the overarching themes of Structural Design, Climate Design, Façade & Product Design and Design Informatics.
+From the second quarter of MSc 3 until the end of MSc 4, students are fully dedicated to the Building Technology Graduation Studio within the building technology track.
+This studio presents an extensive array of topics within overarching themes such as Structural Design, Climate Design, Façade and product Design, and Design Informatics.

-To know more about the Building technology track or to connect with the students or just chat with one of the board members contact BouT at [email protected] or visit our website bouttudelft.nl
+For additional information regarding the Building Technology track or to connect with students and board members, please feel free to contact BouT at [email protected] or visit our website at bouttudelft.nl.